jaimiles23/Multiplication-Medley/README.md

 ## Activities
-Multiplication Medley tracks user answer statistics and high scores for the two competitive modes: (1) Survival Mode and (2) Speed Challenge.
+Multiplication Medley tracks user answer statistics and user high scores for the two competitive modes: (1) Survival Mode and (2) Speed Challenge.
 Mode statistics are referenced when constructing messages for ending the activity.

 ### Free play